Best Supplements for Inflammation† and Joint Health | Cooper Complete

 There are also foods associated with inflammation in the body.
 Inflammatory foods include:

-• Processed meats such as sausage, hot dogs and bacon
+• Processed meats such as sausage, hot dogs, bacon, and sandwich deli meats (ham, salami, bologna)

 • Shortening, margarine and lard